jasper-zheng/PyAudible/documents/EvaluationResult.md

 ### Key Takeaway

 The evaluations of the system were conducted along with the development.
-Phase I Evaluation assessed the reliability of the noise resistance mechanism in different noise condition, and verified that the system can achieve at least 90% reliability with a transmission rate at 5 bytes/sec.
-Phase II Evaluation gave a statistical analysis on the reliability with respect to the transmission speed and the signal to noise ratio.
-The results of Phase II Evaluation could help users to decide configurable settings based on situations:
+[Phase I Evaluation](#phase-i-evaluation-noise-resistance-mechanism-reliability) assessed the reliability of the noise resistance mechanism in different noise condition, and verified that the system can achieve at least 90% reliability with a transmission rate at 5 bytes/sec.
+[Phase II Evaluation](#phase-ii-evaluation-system-reliability-vs-speed-and-signal-to-noise-ratio) gave a statistical analysis on the reliability with respect to the transmission speed and the signal to noise ratio.
+The simplified [results of Phase II Evaluation](#test-21-system-reliability-1) could help users to decide configurable settings based on situations:

 <table style="font-size:7px">
     <thead>